Xianith/ScavCo/README.md

 -News page with latest patch notes

 -Maps that are clean but have styling per user (shareable styles) similar to DayZ maps and the sorts

 ---

+## Finished

+*0.0.4*

+      -Number don't matter, but it's in a state that I can actually mess with the site now

+      -Need to reactify the pages that handle the GoogleAPI stuff (ammo.html and barter.html)

+            barter complete, need to work on ammo

+---